hyperledger-archives/fabric-chaintool-original/documentation/platforms/golang/README.md

 ```
 func (t *ChaincodeExample) CheckBalance(stub *shim.ChaincodeStub, param *example02.Entity) (*example02.BalanceResult, error) {}
 ```
-Most notably, every callback always takes a shim.ChaincodeStub pointer as its first parameter, followed by an input parameter and return parameter as declared in the interface definition.
+Every callback requires a shim.ChaincodeStub pointer as its first parameter, followed by an input parameter and return parameter as declared in the interface definition.
 Functions that return _void_ simply return a single _error_ rather than _(type, error)_.
-## Generated Code Structure
+## Generated Code File Structure
 ### Overview
-All generated code is placed under $project-root/build, which as mentioned earlier is implicitly included in the $GOPATH.
-Interfaces are emitted to build/src/openblockchain/cci, and general chaincode support shims are emitted to build/src/openblockchain/ccs.
+All generated code is placed in directories rooted at $PROJECT_ROOT/build which, as mentioned earlier, is implicitly included in the $GOPATH.
+Interfaces are emitted to $PROJECT_ROOT/build/src/openblockchain/cci/..., and general chaincode support shims are emitted to $PROJECT_ROOT/build/src/openblockchain/ccs.
 ```
 build/src/
 └── openblockchain